 For Witchcraft and Wizardry: Pasta Wiz

 Have a penchant for pasta and Harry Potter?
 Then Pasta Wiz is for you.
+(Also: you MUST check out this new exhibit dedicated to the boy wizard's magic at the New York Historical Society!)
 It’s fast, it’s fresh, it’s organic!
 Dishes like Spaghetti and Meatballs, Fettuccini Alfredo, Carbonara, and Pesto Fusilli are all served under the guise of Harry Potter.
 But be warned, this is not a Warner Brothers approved restaurant, so you will not find mention of Harry Potter anywhere on the website.
 There are however wizardly things everywhere at Pasta Wiz - witch hats hang from the ceiling, quidditch balls are on display, cascading books cover the walls, broomsticks levitate above a fireplace and the most magnificent of all, a chandelier with colored orbs hanging brilliantly over the entire set up.
 You’ll love the easy, affordable dishes, your kids will love dining alongside everyone’s favorite young wizard.

 Good to know: The Brooklyn location is currently closed.
 Pasta Wiz Express on MacDougal Street is open.
 Both locations are closed on Mondays.